Sarah Oaks and Doug Garland embody the group’s strong trajectory of growth as they take on new leadership roles with Otak CPM.

 As a multi-disciplinary firm, Otak provides a unique combination of program, bond, and construction management expertise, as well as knowledge and understanding of public procurement laws governing bond spending, local industry, and market knowledge.
 Our firm has proudly worked with many urban and rural school districts in bond development and delivery.
 Check out some of that work below!

 The Portland Building is a 15-story high-rise occupied by City of Portland bureaus.
 As an internationally renowned architectural example of Post-Modernism designed by Michael Graves, the building is listed on the National Register of Historic Places.
 Constructed in 1982 as a design-bid-build project, the building had developed problems with its structure, exterior, and operational systems that repairs alone could not address.
+As part of the city project management team, Otak worked directly with the designer (DLR Group) and contractor (Howard S. Wright), utilizing a progressive design build delivery method, to develop the award-winning project along established requirements including budget, schedule, structural upgrades, MEP system replacement, and resolving water infiltration issues.

 A First of its Kind, Progressive Design Build

-The project addressed the building envelope issues by covering the concrete façade with a unitized curtain wall and terracotta rain screen tiles that eliminated leaking while preserving its historic status and appearance.
+The City of Portland initiated a $195 million project to reconstruct the building, making it the city’s largest capital project and an unprecedented use of a progressive design build as a delivery method.
+Addressed building envelope issues, the project covers the concrete façade with a unitized curtain wall and terracotta rain screen tiles that eliminated leaking while preserving its historic status and appearance.
 The restored façade also greatly improved the poor natural lighting which, combined with a full interior remodel, drastically transformed the building’s working environment.
 The team also organized the temporary relocation of all city staff – more than 1200 people – to ensure that the city maintained normal operations throughout the project.
 To prepare the staff to return to the building, employees were engaged in a comprehensive change management process, including virtual reality simulations, extensive mock-ups and providing 3D walkthroughs of the new workspace before construction.
+Along with seismic upgrades and system replacements, the building also exceeded its original sustainability goal of LEED Gold standards and achieve LEED Platinum Certification.
+In addition, the Portland Building is targeting WELL certification, a first in the Pacific Northwest.
+The progressive design build delivery method resulted in the project being completed significantly under budget and one year ahead of schedule.

 Skills in the AEC industry are among some of the most technical in the American workforce, and fostering those abilities in the next generation of professionals is critical to the future of our built environment.
 Future designers need to have the tools to learn practically and grow organically so they are equipped for success when it comes time to earn their license.